 Open a window

 This one may sound a little strange, but bear with us.
 Fire needs oxygen.
-Cracking open a window slightly will give it that fuel that it needs and give your fire that oomph that will make it the centre point of your room.
-With today’s insulation and draft-proofing there is not much air circulating, and trickle vents won’t do the trick.
-To avoid a smoky, sluggish fire crack open a window.
+Cracking open a window slightly will give it the fuel that it needs and give your fire the ‘oomph’ that will make it the centre of attention.
+With today’s insulation and draft-proofing, there is not much air circulation, and trickle vents won’t do the trick.
+To avoid a smoky, sluggish fire, crack open a window.

 Prime the flue

-Your chimney flue will be cold and trying to light a fire while the cold air is sinking down will only push the smoke into your room – exactly what you are trying to avoid.
-There is a very easy way of fixing this.
-Roll up some newspaper and light it, holding it up the damper for a short while.
-You will know when it is warm enough because you will feel the draft reverse.
+Your chimney flue will be cold.
+Trying to light a fire while cold air is sinking down will only push smoke into your room – that’s exactly what you want to avoid!
+There is a very easy way of fixing this… Roll up some newspaper and light it, holding it up the damper for a while.
+You will know when it’s warm enough – you will feel the draft reverse.

 - Stack your larger logs on the bottom of the grate